This guide was written by Daniel Sher, a clinical psychologist at a private practice and a locum therapist at the Western Cape Health Department .

 Finally, sleep paralysis is also sometimes confused with sleep terrors, especially when the paralysis is accompanied by frightening hallucinations!
 The difference, however, is that you, as a parent, can often awaken someone from their sleep paralysis by comforting them, whereas this isn’t possible with sleep terrors.

-Often, your doctor may ask you to keep a sleep dairy so that they can have clearer picture of your child’s pattern of sleep problems.
+Often, your doctor may ask you to keep a sleep dairy so that they can have a clearer picture of your child’s pattern of sleep problems.
 If they suspect that a different disorder might be causing your child’s problems, they may write a referral for a polysomnogram or an assessment with a psychologist.

 As you most likely know from the name, sleep talking (or somniloquy) involves your child speaking out, in a variety of ways whilst asleep.
 It’s a fairly common disorder, affecting as many as 50% of children under 13; and it is more likely in people who struggle with other sleep disorders .